TLPI® mounted next to a green stoplight and a straight or turn lane sign

 Authored By: Travis Goldsby and Katie Behrens

-Co-Authored By: Tony Brennan and Josh Meir
+Co-Authored By: Tony Brennan and Josh Meier

 Introduction and Situational Purpose: